kevinjacob2001/kevinjacob2001/README.md

 ## My Projects ❤️

+- [<b>eversky - NFT Marketplace </b>](https://eversky.vercel.app/) : A blockchain-based web application that allows users to list, buy and resell NFTs.
+I implemented the user interface of the application using Next JS and Tailwindcss and built custom smart contract for the NFT marketplace.

 - [<b>CovTrack19 </b>](https://github.com/kevinjacob2001/CovTrack) : It's an end-to-end and easily accessible platform that can provide all kinds of data including live vaccination count details and available beds count at COVID-19 hospitals across India and much more.
 I was responsible for developing the front-end as well as integrating APIs.

 - [<b>Token Makes</b>](https://token-makes.vercel.app/) : A NFT Marketplace's landing page UI in NextJS based on inspirations from Dribble!